peteroupc/html3dutil/doc/H3DU.PbrMaterial.md

 which describe the appearance of a 3D object.
 This includes how an object scatters, reflects, or absorbs light.

-NOTE: The default shader program assumes that all colors, as well as the albedo and specular map, specified in this object are in the <a href="H3DU.Math.md#H3DU.Math.colorTosRGB">sRGB color space</a>.
+NOTE: The default shader program assumes that all colors, as well as the albedo, specular, and emission maps, specified in this object are in the <a href="H3DU.Math.md#H3DU.Math.colorTosRGB">sRGB color space</a>.

 #### Parameters